AdityaK-18/python-low_code/README.md

 # python-low_code
 ## Pre-Commit Set up for Developers
-### This document provides step-by-step instructions for installing and configuring pre-commit on a Windows machine.
-These steps ensure that code is properly linted, formatted etc. before being committed to a remote branch.
+### These steps ensure that code is properly linted, formatted, etc., before committing to a remote branch.
 # 1. Open Command Prompt
 ### •	Start by opening the Command Prompt (CMD) on your VDI machine
 # 2. Install Python